October events in London

 Advertising

-October signals the arrival of autumn proper, which means it’s time to say goodbye to the sticky, sweaty days of summer and hello to crunchy carpets of leaves and pumpkin spice everything.
+October signals the arrival of autumn proper, which means it’s time to fish your big coat out from the back of the wardrobe, say goodbye to the sticky, sweaty days of summer and embrace the crunchy carpets of leaves and pumpkin spiced everything.

 It’s also the time of year for a hell of a party, with Halloween bringing with it all kinds of spooky celebrations – from family-friendly frights, movie screenings, pumpkin picking and scary nightlife so good it could raise the dead taking over the capital this month.